Northam issues stay-at-home order with exceptions, calls weekend crowds at beach 'very selfish'

 Asked about employees who feel unsafe at work amid COVID-19, the administration’s chief workforce development adviser, Megan Healy, suggested employees approach their managers, or file complaints with the federal Office of Safety and Health Administration or a state regional workforce agency.

-Healy said that OSHA was developing standards around workplace safety amid the pandemic, which the state would adopt when it receives them.
+Healy said that the Occupational Safety and Health Administration was developing standards around workplace safety amid the pandemic, which the state would adopt when it receives them.

 Northam’s ban on gatherings of 10 or more will remain enforceable by state and local police, subject to a Class 1 misdemeanor.